okkale/yaatrasarthi/README.md

-# MonumentPass - Historical Monument Ticket Booking Website
+# YaatraSarthi - Historical Monument Ticket Booking Website

 A full-stack web application for booking tickets to historical monuments in India, built with React, TypeScript, Node.js, Express, and MongoDB.